FREE TRIAL UPGRADE!

 Exceptions for hazmat security plans

-• Conducted within a 150-mile radius of those operations.
+• It all happens within 150 miles of those operations.

 Additional requirements for rail

-• A highway route-controlled quantity of a Class 7 (radioactive) material;
+• A highway route-controlled quantity of Class 7 (radioactive) material,

-• Analyzing the safety and security risks for the transportation route;
+• Analyze the safety and security risks of the routes used.

 Each rail carrier must ensure that its safety and security plan includes all of the following:

-2. Measures to prevent unauthorized access to the materials during storage or delays in transit.
+2. Steps to prevent unauthorized access during storage or delays.

-5. Procedures for notifying the consignee of a significant delay during transportation.
+5. A procedure for notifying the receiver if there’s a significant delay.